-- The program core as specified above (12 credits); - an additional 18 credits from the approved science and technology studies major courses including at least 12 major credits at the 3000 level or above, for a total of a minimum of 30 credits from science and technology studies major courses, - at least 18 science credits at the 2000 level or higher non-science and technology studies major courses.. - C. Science breadth: satisfied within the major requirements. - D. Upper level requirements: a minimum of 18 credits at the 3000 level or above. - E. Additional credits: as required, for an overall total of 90 credits. - F. Standing requirements: a minimum overall grade point average of 4.00 (C) is required in order to be eligible to graduate with a BSc degree (bachelor program).
+- The program core as specified above (12 credits), p.
+15; - an additional 18 credits from the approved STS major courses including at least 12 major credits at the 3000 level or above, for a total of a minimum of 30 credits from STS major courses, - at least 18 science credits at the 2000 level or higher non-STS major courses. - C. Science breadth: satisfied within the major requirements. - D. Upper level requirements: a minimum of 18 credits at the 3000 level or above. - E. Additional credits: as required, for an overall total of 90 credits.

+F. Standing requirements: a minimum overall grade point average of 4.00 (C) is required in order to be eligible to graduate with a BSc degree (bachelor program).

-Honours Programs
+Honours Programs (120 credits)